Robin Williams ended his life nine days ago and I can’t get over it.

 But mostly, we just love his simple, vulnerable honesty.

-I don’t and can’t and will therefore never get it.
+I don’t and can’t understand and never will.

 Maybe Robin’s gifts so isolated him from normal folks that the rest of us drove him mad with boredom and loneliness.